 These foldable earmuffs are more durable than most competitors and keep your ears covered and warm.
 If you wear glasses or use earbuds, these will still cover your ears comfortably.
-97% polyester, 3% spandex.
+Made of 97% polyester, 3% spandex.
 Four color options.

 Is a bit bulky in the closed position when carrying in a pocket.

 They're suitable for wearing during frigid winter weather, including harsh wind, snow, rain, and ice.
 Each side of these earmuffs is lined with fleece fabric, and they're available in 6 colors.

 They don't stretch out as much as other earmuffs.

 These earmuffs are made with acrylic lining for sturdiness and imitation rabbit hair for comfort.
 Environmentally-safe construction for guilt-free wearing.
 The foldable design makes them easy to store when not using them.
 Seam seal keeps them breathable and durable.